 Standard Deviation Formulas

-Deviation just means how far from the normal
+Deviation means how far from the average

 Standard Deviation